CloudSmart-Labs/csdataprep/docs/index.md

 ![FullColor250](https://user-images.githubusercontent.com/26460009/182591500-ac99b0d8-2639-4a28-8357-97d09e0e2063.png)
-# CloudSmart Data Prep Workshop for AWS Marketplace
+# CloudSmart Insights Data Prep Workshop for AWS Marketplace

 Customer Data Prep Workshop for CloudSmart LLC

 ## Introduction
 CloudSmart customers are sellers within the AWS Marketplace and are looking for insights into their sales activities.
 Our goal in this data prep workshop is to embed the guardrails and principle of least privilege access to any data.
-Ultimately the data prep workshop will be consumed by the CloudSmart Commerce Engine to provide meaningful sales analytics, reporting, and connectivity to customers.
+Ultimately the data prep workshop will be consumed by the CloudSmart Insights SaaS to provide meaningful sales analytics, reporting, and connectivity to customers.

 ![CloudSmartBadge](https://user-images.githubusercontent.com/26460009/183915211-2252735e-bf8f-4ffa-b619-c14e4ae59436.png)